MrNeRF/gaussian-splatting-cuda/README.md

 I embarked on this project to deepen my understanding of the groundbreaking paper on 3D Gaussian splatting, by reimplementing everything from scratch.

 ## News
+- **[2023-08-28]**:
+    - Most of the ongoing work is currently on the cuda-streaming branch.
+     If you're interested, please check it out.
+The primary objective is to replace the stepwise libtorch API with my custom CUDA implementation.
+This is a significant undertaking that will undoubtedly require time.
+     However, the results so far are promising.
+I anticipate merging a preliminary version by either Wednesday or Thursday.
+     This merge is a prerequisite for the subsequent phase, where the focus will be on parallelizing and fusing computations.
+     Furthermore, I have plans to incorporate CUDA graphs.
+There are many optimizations I haven't considered yet, but my ultimate goal is to always be the fastest implementation available.
+Any support is very appreciated.
+Stay tuned.
 - **[2023-08-27]**:
     - Added ```--empty-gpu-cache``` flag to release CUDA memory after ever 100 iterations.
       Should mitigate/fix problems with GPUs that have low VRAM. ***Attention!
 This has a considerable performance impact.***